 • How can I pray?

-• I am so grateful and humbled by this tragedy that I want to invest in helping in every way that I can.
+• I am so grateful and humbled by this tragedy that I want to invest in helping in every way possible.